Skip to content

 Sandbox tiers

-'isolated-vm'isolated-vm (peer dependency, ISC).Untrusted JavaScript skills.
+'isolated-vm''isolated'isolated-vm (peer dependency, ISC).Untrusted JavaScript skills.

-'docker'dockerode (peer dependency, Apache-2.0).Untrusted binaries / full subprocess isolation.
+'docker''docker'dockerode (peer dependency, Apache-2.0).Untrusted binaries / full subprocess isolation.

 Sensitivity model